01mf02/jq-lang-spec/spec.typ

 We can see that the special treatment of the initial accumulator value also shows up in the expansion of $"foreach"$.
+In contrast, the hypothetical $"for"$ filter looks more symmetrical to $"reduce"$.

 // TODO: mention that folding considers only first(f)
 // is $"foreach" x "as" var(x) (y_0; f)$ equivalent to $"foreach" x "as" var(x) (y_0; "first"(f))$ in the jq implementation?

+/*
 The following property can be used to eliminate bindings.

 #lemma[